 Open House gives Londoners the chance to peek inside some of the city’s greatest and most secret buildings… for free.

-Are you a nosey neighbour?
-Take it to the next level in September, as the annual Open House London event returns to the capital for one weekend only.
-Each year, over 800 buildings usually closed to the public will throw open their doors, letting you peek inside – and the programme is even bigger for 2018.
-This September 22nd & 23rd, get yourself out, about, and peeping at some seriously swish interior decor.
+Are you a nosy neighbour?
+Take it to the next level this week, as the annual Open House London event has returned to the capital for an extended run.
+Each year, over 800 buildings usually closed to the public throw open their doors, letting you peek inside and uncover some true hidden gems.
+This year, the festival takes place from September 4 – 12, offering even more opportunities to get yourself out, about, and peeping at some seriously swish interior decor.

 You can see the full list of available buildings, book tickets, and enter ballots, on the Open House London website.